ai-forever/fusion_brain_aij2021/README_EN.md

 It is also worth using the [VisualGenome dataset](https://visualgenome.org/api/v0/api_home.html), except for the [images](https://dsworks.s3pd01.sbercloud.ru/aij2021/zsOD/images_ids_Visual_Genome_to_exclude.json) included in the public test dataset (so that the results of the public leaderboard are indicative for the participants).

-**Test public.** The public test dataset is generated from a part of the VisualGenome dataset; a set of classes in it is hidden from participants.
+**Test public.** The public test dataset is generated from a part of the VisualGenome dataset (1,000 samples); a set of classes in it is hidden from participants.
+Region descriptions from VisualGenome are used as positive classes (descriptions are subjected to normalization: conversion to lower case, removal of non-printable characters, etc.; boxes related to one entity are combined under a single description); negative classes are formed by replacing some objects/attributes in the description with those that are not in the photo: for example, the `chair is gray` is replaced by the `chair is pink`, `cushion on the end of the sofa` is replaced by `cushion on the end of the table`.
+Also, descriptions of objects belonging to the same domain as the correct classes are used as negative examples: if the photo shows a street, then as negative examples there may be, for example, such descriptions as `tall green bricks wall`, `shingled home in distance`, `food stand in the street` (provided, of course, that the described objects are not in the photo).

 **Test private.** The private test dataset is hidden from participants, just as a set of classes in it.